 Top 10 Pie Recipes to Celebrate Pie Day

-You can start your Pie Day off with a lovely piece of breakfast pie.
-See how to pre-make my simple breakfast quiches, days in advance at Quiche 3 Ways post, where I show you how to make three beautiful egg based pies that I guarantee will satisfy any crowd.
+Pi day does not mean all sweet pies, you can also celebrate with savory pies too.
+In fact you can start your Pi Day off with a lovely piece of breakfast pie.
+See how to pre-make my simple breakfast quiches, days in advance at my Quiche 3 Ways post.
+I show you how to make three beautiful egg based pies that I guarantee will satisfy any crowd.
 This could also be a great lunch option as well, just pair it with a nice salad or hot cup of soup.
-This includes my signature Cheddar Applewood Bacon and Leek Quiche along with a few more traditional options like Quiche Florentine and Quiche Lorraine.
+These includes my signature Cheddar Applewood Bacon and Leek Quiche along with a few more traditional options like Quiche Florentine and Quiche Lorraine.

 I also have a few other great recipes to celebrate pie day.
 Another one of our favorites which is a staple around here, both for lunch or dinner, is my Homemade Chicken Pot Pie .
 This truly is delicious and super easy to make, even for a weeknight dinner; just add a side salad, fresh fruit or a cup of soup and you have the perfect lunch or dinner.